Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Zono-Conformal Prediction

+with $\unc=[\unc_{\mathrm{p}}^\top~\unc_{\mathrm{y}}^\top]^\top$. \end{example} Using only output uncertainties corresponds to constant prediction sets, while introducing parametric uncertainties enables adaptive, input-dependent prediction sets.
+For physics-based or interpretable models, output uncertainties are appropriate when the output is always noisy or uncertain (e.g., due to measurement noise), whereas parametric uncertainties should be added for components subject to unknown disturbances or partially known parameters (e.g., friction coefficients depending on an unobserved environment).

-Especially for more complex models, such as neural networks, the decision where to place the uncertainties is challenging.
+However, for complex models, such as neural networks, the optimal placement of uncertainties is generally unknown.
+In this case, one must select a subset $\unc\in\mathbb{R}^{n_{\unc}}$ from a large pool of candidate uncertainties $\tilde{\unc}=[\unc_{\mathrm{p}}^\top~\unc_{\mathrm{y}}^\top]^\top\in\mathbb{R}^{n_{\mathrm{p}}+\ny}$, with $\nunc<n_{\mathrm{p}}+\ny$.
 Identifying too many uncertainties can lead to increased computational cost and reduced coverage due to overfitting.
 Conversely, a poorly chosen uncertainty placement strategy can lead to excessive conservatism and, in the worst case, may render the constraints in \cref{eq:regr_constr} or \cref{eq:class_constr} unsatisfiable.
-We propose a simple yet effective strategy to select a subset $\unc\in\mathbb{R}^{n_{\mathrm{\unc}}}$ from a larger pool of candidate uncertainties $\tilde{\unc}=[\unc_{\mathrm{p}}^\top~\unc_{\mathrm{y}}^\top]^\top\in\mathbb{R}^{n_{\mathrm{p}}+n_{\mathrm{y}}}$, with $n_{\mathrm{\unc}}<n_{\mathrm{p}}+n_{\mathrm{y}}$: \begin{enumerate} \item Select all output uncertainties $\unc_{\mathrm{y}}$ to ensure adequate control over each output dimension. \item Randomly sample the remaining $n_{\mathrm{\unc}}-n_{\mathrm{y}}$ uncertainties from the pool of parametric uncertainties $\unc_{\mathrm{p}}$. \end{enumerate} As shown in \cref{subsec:ablationUP}, this strategy consistently outperforms purely random selection and a more complex, deterministic approach using QR-factorization.
+To address this, we propose a simple yet effective strategy: \begin{enumerate} \item Select all output uncertainties $\unc_{\mathrm{y}}$ to ensure adequate control over each output dimension. \item Randomly sample the remaining $\nunc-\ny$ uncertainties from the pool of parametric uncertainties $\unc_{\mathrm{p}}$. \end{enumerate} As shown in \cref{subsec:ablationUP}, this strategy consistently outperforms purely random selection and a more complex, deterministic approach using QR-factorization.